Abandoned & Little-Known Airfields:

 After the war, John Greene reopened the airfield as "Columbia Air Center".

-It was depicted as "Columbia" on the 1945 Washington Sectional Chart (courtesy of John Voss)
+It was depicted as "Columbia" on the 1945 Washington Sectional Chart (courtesy of John Voss).

-and the 1946 Washington Sectional Chart (courtesy of Mike Keefe).
+It continued to be depicted as "Columbia" on the and the 1946 Washington Sectional Chart (courtesy of Mike Keefe).

 According to the book "Maryland Aloft",